frickelangelo/GrabKeyLib/ROADMAP.md

 - Implement interface and use it in as many places as it required to forget about debugger.
 - Consider of creation of header only logging library.

-### Event-driven API

-*Key down events subscription (for the keys specified by user, i.e. filtered)* Events will occur only in SingleMode

 ### Extend list of keyboard keys

-### Modes

-- IgnoreMode: all pressed keys in this mode will be ignored
-- EchoMode: all pressed keys will be simply redirected to output
-- NormalMode: all pressed keys will be buffered until a specified key is pressed (buffer_length, on_buffer_overflow_handler, on_key_pressed_handler)
-- EventMode: subscribtion on keydown events.
-Conceptionally two objects: Filter + Handler.
-Key that is filtered out will be ignored.